cpm11/cpm11/README.md

-- 👋 Hi, I’m @cpm11
+- 👋 Hi, I’m Chinmay
-- 👀 I'm a Data Science enthusiast
+- 👀 I'm a Data Scientist working in the world of data
-- 🌱 I’m currently learning Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on Machine learning ,AI, Data Science Projects and look forward to meet and learn from fellow Data Geeks.

 <!---